-YouHodler Lists ApeCoin (APE) with Limited-Time 30% Interest Rate
+YouHodler Lists ApeCoin (APE) With Limited-Time 30% Interest Rate

-Lausanne, Switzerland, March 31, 2022 (GLOBE NEWSWIRE) -- Swiss financial intermediary and FinTech platform YOUHODLER announce the listing of the popular ApeCoin (APE) to the platform.
-As of today, all clients can buy, exchange, trade, lend and earn APE.
+LAUSANNE, Switzerland, April 05, 2022 (GLOBE NEWSWIRE) -- Swiss financial intermediary and FinTech platform YOUHODLER announce the listing of the popular ApeCoin (APE) to the platform.
+As of today, all clients can buy, exchange, trade, lend, and earn APE.
 Furthermore, YouHodler is offering a limited-time savings account interest rate of 30% APR for all APE deposits.
 These rates are available until April 30th.
 After that date, the interest rates will decrease to 3% APR plus compound.

 What is ApeCoin (APE)?